jerroldlaw/cryptobooker/README.md

 # cryptobooker
 A order book visualiser which fetches order book data from multiple cryptoexchanges and displays them in a combined price table witha  depth chart.

-Since Bittrex and Krakken both do not allow CORS requests from a different origin.
+Since Bittrex and Kraken both do not allow CORS requests from a different origin.
 I have also created a [simple server](https://github.com/jerroldlaw/cryptobooker-server) which proxies the requests and compiles the order books into a single JSON with initial sorting.

 Demo URL: https://cryptobooker.herokuapp.com
 Electron App: https://drive.google.com/open?id=19SqL4KRD-p51lW5H2zw9k3naymovNThA